All Products

 5. Obtain the backup file

 • OSS method: Wait for the task status to change to Successful.
-The file automatically appears in the specified OSS bucket and directory.
+The file is automatically saved to the specified OSS bucket and folder.

 • URL method: Wait for the task status to change to Successful.
-Within the validity period of 3 days, click Generate Link in the Download Destination column.
-Set the link validity period (5 minutes to 1 day, default: 2 hours) to obtain the internal or external download URL.
-After the task and the link expire, the temporary data is automatically cleared.
-You must then initiate a new download task.
+The download task is valid for 3 days.
+During this period, click Generate Link in the Download Destination column.
+Set the validity period of the link, which can be from 5 minutes to 1 day.
+The default is 2 hours.
+You can then obtain the internal or external download URL.
+After the task and the link expire, the temporary data is automatically deleted.
+You must start a new download task to obtain the file.

 Important

-A download may fail because of a temporary resource allocation failure or an unsupported data format.
-If a task fails, you can retry the download or contact Data Disaster Recovery technical support.
+The download may fail if computing resources cannot be allocated due to contention on the service side.
+The download may also fail because of unsupported data formats.
+If a task fails, you can retry the download task or contact Data Disaster Recovery support.

 After you obtain the download URL: